 I take a big case, a small backpack, and sometimes a car seat.
 My daughter takes a Trunki.
 Bear in mind some hotels etc. have a fair walk to the rooms and if a beach bungalow, the ground may not be even.
-Daisy was never that keen on the buggie, so I’ve never taken it: one thing less.
-If travelling without a partner I honestly think a carrier ( or nothing) is easier, but you know what you child likes best.
+Daisy was never that keen on the buggy, so I’ve never taken it: one thing less.
+If, like me, you are travelling without a partner I honestly think a baby carrier (or nothing) is easier, but you know what your child likes best.

 Should you take a car seat?